Volodymyrk/stats-testing-in-python/README.md

 # stats-testing-in-python
-collection of ipython notebooks for "How to Analyse an Online Experiment in Python" tutorial
+A collection of ipython notebooks for "How to Analyse an Online Experiment in Python" tutorial